ichuang/pyqsp/pyqsp/gadgets2/introductory_readme.md

 q_circ = seq2circ(assemblage_sequence, verbose=False)
 ```

-A core visualization technique in QSP is the response function; that is, as input oracles are single-qubit rotations parameterized by a scalar value `x`, it is useful to plot matrix elements of the resulting protocol with respect to this changing `x`.
+A core visualization technique in QSP is the *response function*; that is, as input oracles in QSP/M-QSP are single-qubit rotations parameterized by a scalar value `x`, it is useful and easy to plot matrix elements of the resulting protocol with respect to changing `x`.
 A variety of sophisticated visualization techniques for gadgets are possible, and we give the simplest below.

 ```python
 # Standard python math and plotting imports.